 Doing inner work is not an easy feat.
-It’s a mirror that is held up to us and we witness everything if we’re doing it correctly.
+It’s a mirror that is held up to us and we witness everything about ourselves,if we’re doing it correctly.
 It’s painful to review emotional trauma; to go back to those instances that left us feeling scared, vulnerable, and unsafe.

-For about a year or so now, energetically we’ve been called to take a deep look at our inside.
+For over the past 2 or so years now, energetically we’ve been called to take a deep look at our insides.
 And we’re being forced to do this, which is another reason it’s so hard; it’s not a choice in most cases.

-These new ways, based on the emotional trauma, are called coping mechanisms.
+These new ways (based on those traumatic events) of how you’re acting or being, are called coping mechanisms.
 The ways in which we cope with stress and victimization can be stifling and keep us from moving forward.

-There is no living human who hasn’t experienced some type of emotional trauma, and it doesn’t matter where on the scale of 1 to 10 the trauma is.
+There is no living human who hasn’t experienced some type of trauma, and it doesn’t matter where on the scale of 1 to 10 the trauma is.
 All experiences leave cellular memory in the body.
-It’s only when we start to explore our inner selves that we get a glimpse of where that emotional traumatic imprint in our bodies lie and what we can learn from it.
+It’s only when we start to explore our inner selves that we get a glimpse of where that emotional traumatic imprint is held in our bodies, and what we can learn from it.

 It’s usually when we finally get to a place where we feel our life is no longer working for us, but against us, when we’ll start the inner work process; and it’s an emotional roller coaster.
 It’s emotional, painful, and enlightening; yet that’s where the healing and closure comes from.
 Though we’ll never really know or understand the ‘why’ of what took place (that’s between you and the Creator), we can begin to understand what our role in the action/s were, and how we can embrace the discomfort of the experience.
 With every breakdown there is a breakthrough, and it can take time to feel and notice changes withinourselves and the ripple effect outsideof ourselves while noting the coping mechanisms used and if we should continue using them.